 1. Product search and categorization

-Users should be able to search for products either by categories or entering a keyword in the search bar.
+Users should be able to search for products either by categories or by entering a keyword in the search bar.

 2. User profile